So, you want to win the All Valley Karate Championship?

 Win the tournament, earn the respect, get the girl, all because Mr. Myagi taught you how to do a crane kick and you pulled it off in the end.

 But again, the Cobra Kai series is more nuanced than that.

-Winning the championships doesn’t actually matter to any of these main characters.
 And neither does karate, in the strictest sense.
 Rather, karate is an outlet for them to develop as young adults, to learn to deal with the problems of the real world.

-Miguel deals with bullies and his tough social life as the new kid, and learning karate gives him the skill and confidence to improve both of those.
+In season 1, Miguel deals with bullies and his tough social life as the new kid, and learning karate gives him the skill and confidence to improve both of those.
 Robby deals with a neglectful father (Johnny) and struggles to find a safe and supportive environment.
 When he meets Mr. LaRusso, it’s a turning point for him.
 In other words, they have real-life shit going on, and karate just helps them maneuver through all that while learning and growing.